 Include the screenshots of the traceroute commands from Step 2 (before the metric was changed) and from Step 8 (after the change).

-Include the graph from Step 5 and Step 9, and use it to explain the difference in the outcomes of the traceroute commands in Step 2 and Step 8..
+Include the graph from Step 5 and Step 9, and use it to explain the difference in the outcomes of the traceroute commands in Step 2 and Step 8.

+For traceroute pc1->pc4 no change, but for pc4->pc1 the new route via r5 is used as r4 metric as 100.

 Part 4.
 Configuring the Border Gateway Protocol (BGP)

 The last part of this lab provides some exposure to the interdomain Border Gateway Protocol (BGP), which determines paths between autonomous systems on the Internet.
 The exercises in this lab only cover the basics of BGP.
 Essentially, you learn how to set up an autonomous system and observe BGP traffic between autonomous systems.
 BGP is a distance vector protocol that uses a path vector algorithm, where routers exchange full path information of a route.
 An important feature of BGP is that it permits to define routing policies, which can be used by a network to specify which type of traffic it is willing to allow to pass through it.
 The version of BGP used in the following exercise, is BGP version 4 (BGP-4).